OlivierSohn/hamazed/BACKLOG.md

 And maybe we should include AHDSR in this logic, to avoid sending the same envelope data each time a note is played.

-- add a parameter to synchronize attack start or attack end or to use the same attack for all (one envelope, taking the max of durations)

-should loudness volume happen based on the first harmonic frequency, globally, or individually on every frequency?
-For now, it happens individually on each frequency, it seems ok.
-But memory-wise, since the parameters for volume are all the same we could store them once only.

 - [nice to have] allow unlimited polyphony on every instrument.
 .. if a given instrument is full, instantiate a second identical instrument: